sirselim/SING_Aotearoa_2018/README.md

   - Full workshop: https://sirselim.github.io/methylation_EWAS_workshop/

-The online version of this workshop can be viewed here: https://rawgit.com/sirselim/SING_Aotearoa_2018/master/SING_workshop.html
+The online version of this workshop can be viewed here (recomend viewing in Google Chrome): https://rawgit.com/sirselim/SING_Aotearoa_2018/master/SING_workshop.html

+**Note:** if the above is too slow loading or doesn't work at all here is a link to the html document without the fancy interactive plots: https://rawgit.com/sirselim/SING_Aotearoa_2018/master/SING_workshop_no3d.html